athomasq/athomasq.github.io/essays/investing-in-public.md

 There are probably a few reasons I'm able to get into every deal I bid on:
 * the general scarcity of angel investors in Canada;
 * my own credibility as a successful tech founder;
-* my knowledge of AI-data-API businesses;
+* my knowledge of AI-data-API and NFX businesses;
 * co-investors and VCs who vouch for me;
 * the small size of my cheques;
 and so on.

 But the *biggest* factor is probably my dealflow, or rather lack thereof.
 Chances are, my win rate is high because I'm not even at the table for the most competitive rounds.